 On June 5, 2022, there will be a special celebration to mark the 75th anniversary of the Marshall Plan.
 Find more events on the George C. Marshall website.

-During the holiday season, Dodona Manor hosts the Marshall Plan Tree Walk featuring 17 decorated Christmas trees, one for each country that benefited from the Marshall Plan.
+During the holiday season in Leesburg, Dodona Manor hosts the Marshall Plan Tree Walk featuring 17 decorated Christmas trees, one for each country that benefited from the Marshall Plan.
 The Christmas trees at Dodona are open from the first Saturday in December until January.
 The holiday lights Tree Walk is free and open to the public.

 George C. Marshall's Dodona Manor Essentials